Estadio El Teniente: Bus

-Terminal O'Higgins is the principal bus stop of the city, and the stadium is 1.05 miles (1.7 km) away following the Rancagua avenues.

-The Tur Bus terminal at Rancagua is 1.55 miles (2.35 km) away of the stadium.

-Bus lines (micros) with a stop close to El Teniente are:
+Terminal O'Higgins is the principal bus stop of the city receiving buses from the south and north of Chile, and the stadium is 1.05 miles (1.7 km) away following the Rancagua main avenues.
+The Tur Bus terminal at Rancagua is 1.55 miles (2.35 km) away of the stadium, being the most famous private bus stop in the city.
+Local buses (micros) served by Trans O'Higgins have many lines with a stop close to El Teniente are: